CyanEngineer/PokemonRandomizer/README.md

   - Unown
   - Shellos (+ Gastrodon?)
   - Squawkabilly (blue, yellow and white "official art" are 3D)
+  - Burmy (not Wormadam)
+  - Flabebe + Floette
+  - Busted Mimikyu doesn't have official artwork.
+May be enough reason to use HOME in alternate form list
+- Arceus + Silvally
+  - The only Pokemon using the pokemon_v2_pokemonformtypes.
+Their Normal forms do not, though
+  - Missing Dream World sprites (Silvally - not sure about Arceus)
+  - All alternate forms use standard sprite
 - Poor shiny spritework
   - Ancient misdreavous